justinaray/tech-notes/scm/git.md

 git checkout -b <branch> // create a new branch based on your current checked out branch (HEAD) and checkout/switch to that branch

 git checkout -b feature/<ticketNumber>_<featureName> [origin/develop]  // Create a new feature branch off of develop (git-flow model)

+git checkout <remote-branch-name>  // Shortcut to check out a remote branch as a local branch.
+// Notes: Remote name not used; Only works if you have one remote
 ```

 ## Diff